Back to all posts

 2. It helps you model accurate project staffing plans

 Project resource forecasting helps you determine exactly how many people you need to complete each project.
-This will give you a better idea of how much time it will take to complete each phase of your project, which helps you make more accurate timelines and budgets.
+This will give you a better idea of how much time it will take to complete each phase of your project, which will help you make more accurate timelines and budgets.

 But project staffing plans are not the same as hiring plans.
-The latter focus on the gaps, while the former point at the potential gaps and the slots you can cover with your existing resource base.
+The latter focuses on the gaps, while the former points at the potential gaps and the slots you can cover with your existing resource base.

 3. It helps you analyze potential challenges